Kaltsoon/kilke/README.md

 ./setup.sh
 ```

+3. Add the configuration to the `config.json` file

-3. Start everything:
+4. Start everything:

 ```
 yarn pm2 start
 ```

-4. All set!
+5. All set!

 ## Stop